 This is our humble homage to those baked eggs at El Correo restaurant, that keep us dreaming of Mexico.
-Our Mexican egg dish is super quick and easy to make.
+Our Mexican egg dish is super quick and easy to make and an interesting and delicious alternative to scrambled eggs or huevos rancheros for brunch.
 Just make sure you have some sourdough toast to dip into the runny egg yolks and Gran Luchito Tomatillo Salsa.

 How to make it

 - Preheat the oven to 180°C / 350°F. Add the oil into a pan and once it’s hot enough fry the onion and garlic gently until soft.
 You can then add the Tomatillo Salsa into the pan and ⅓ cup of water.
 Stir and simmer for a couple of minutes.

 - Once your sauce begins to bubble away, add in the spinach and a pinch of salt.
 Let the spinach wilt briefly in the sauce for a minute and then remove your sauce from the heat.

 - In a medium-size baking dish add your warm sauce, then carefully crack two eggs on top.
 Add the grated cheese and spoonfuls of creme fraiche over the surface, and a little drizzle of olive oil on top.
 Place your dish into the oven for 20 – 25 minutes approx (times may vary depending on your oven).